 In 2004, Black signed on to draw on his Mormon childhood experiences in San Antonio as a writer and co-producer on HBO’s Emmy and Golden Globe nominated polygamist drama Big Love.
 He continued to write for the show through its 3rd season in 2008.
 During that time, Black also penned the screenplay Pedro, about the life and legacy of famed openly gay, HIV positive Real World cast member Pedro Zamora.
 The film earned Black his 2nd WGA Award nomination when it premiered on MTV and VH1 in 2009.

 Since winning the Oscar in 2009, Black has split his creative time in order to fight for LGBTQ equality at the Federal level.
-Beyond working with AFER, he is on the Board of the Trevor Project, a national LGBTQ youth suicide hotline.
+Beyond working with AFER, he served on the Board of the Trevor Project, a national LGBTQ youth suicide hotline, for three years.
 Black has also been on an international equal rights speaking tour, and was one of a handful of organizers of the LGBT March on Washington in October 2009 where he spoke to an audience of over 150,000 demonstrators in front of the Nation’s Capital.

 "Lance was awesome.
 He delivered a terrific speech, and he was very gracious with everyone who approached him.
 We had a great turnout, and both receptions went very well.
 His message was inspiring.
 One faculty member told me today she thought it was the best event we had ever had here."- Director of Campus Life, Florida International University, Biscayne Bay Campus